Neutron flux

-The neutron fluence is defined as the neutron flux integrated over a certain time period, so its usual unit is cm−2 (neutrons per centimeter squared).
-An older term used instead of cm−2 was n.v.t. (neutrons, velocity, time).
+The neutron fluence is defined as the neutron flux integrated over a certain time period.
+So its dimension is $\mathsf{L}^{-2}$ and its usual unit is cm−2 (reciprocal square centimetre).
+An older term used instead of cm−2 was "n.v.t." (neutrons, velocity, time).

 Natural neutron flux

 Neutron flux in asymptotic giant branch stars and in supernovae is responsible for most of the natural nucleosynthesis producing elements heavier than iron.
 In stars there is a relatively low neutron flux on the order of 105 to 1011 cm−2 s−1, resulting in nucleosynthesis by the s-process (slow neutron-capture process).
 By contrast, after a core-collapse supernova, there is an extremely high neutron flux, on the order of 1032 cm−2 s−1, resulting in nucleosynthesis by the r-process (rapid neutron-capture process).

 Earth atmospheric neutron flux, apparently from thunderstorms, can reach levels of 3·10−2 to 9·10+1 cm−2 s−1.
 However, recent results (considered invalid by the original investigators) obtained with unshielded scintillation neutron detectors show a decrease in the neutron flux during thunderstorms.
 Recent research appears to support lightning generating 1013–1015 neutrons per discharge via photonuclear processes.